-Instead, sit down and talk to their team, directors and management to identify what sort of skills and experience is really in demand.
+Instead, sit down and talk to their team, directors, and management to identify what skills are needed.
 It should also be an opportunity to upskill other employees if they want to develop in any of the necessary areas.
 This will give you a much better idea of what sort of candidate you need to recruit, and what your immediate needs will be as a team and a business.

 4. Plan for the future

-The key to implementing either cross training or succession plans is to be proactive.
-For example, you should start to facilitate the training of employees to ensure they have a wider variety of skills.
-Managers can be an integral part of this, allowing decision makers to understand and identify which professionals may be the leaders of the future or would need the most support to grow their skillset.
+The key to implementing either cross-training or succession plans is to be proactive.
+For example, you should regularly facilitate employee training to ensure they have the opportunity to gain a variety of skills.
+Managers can be an integral part of this, allowing decision makers to understand and identify which professionals are strong leaders, and which individuals would need the most support to grow their skill set.

-When devising an action plan, you should set yourself deadlines and assign tasks to specific people to ensure that your objectives are achieved and not just left as long-term targets.
-This will help you be proactive about filling up any gaps that have been identified as part of your succession plan and ensure there is no dramatic shortfall in the instance that any employee leaves.
+When devising an action plan, you should set yourself deadlines and assign tasks to specific people to ensure that your objectives are achieved, and not left as long-term targets.
+This will help you be proactive about filling any gaps identified as part of your succession plan and ensure there is no dramatic shortfall in the instance that a valuable employee leaves.